A young carer is a child or young person up to the age of 18 whose life is affected by being a carer for someone with a:

 Young Carers Revolution

-This is a movement of change for young carers in York.
-Young Carers Revolution aims to develop a voice for young carers and address the range of issues they are facing.
+Young Carers Revolution, provided by York Carers Centre, aims to develop a voice for young carers and address the range of issues they're facing.

 Young Carer's Card

-This is for young carers in secondary schools who are finding school difficult because they are looking after someone at home.
+This is for young carers in secondary schools who are finding school difficult because they're looking after someone at home.
 Young carers can carry the card with them and show it to teachers when they need support.

 Young carers can ask their Head of Year for a card, or contact the Young Carers Service at York Carers Centre for more information.